 Also of interest is that Farmington has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Farmington in 2018 was $42,561, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $170,244 for a family of four.
 However, Farmington contains both very wealthy and poor people as well.

 Farmington is an extremely ethnically-diverse city.
 The people who call Farmington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Farmington residents report their race to be White, followed by Asian.
-Important ancestries of people in Farmington include Irish, English, Polish, and Italian.
+Important ancestries of people in Farmington include German, Irish, English, Polish, and Italian.

 The most common language spoken in Farmington is English.
-Other important languages spoken here include Other Asian languages and Hindi.
+Other important languages spoken here include Other Asian languages and Langs. of India.